 The best month to visit Maldives would be February as it is the hottest month of the year and perfect for a beach holiday.
 On the contrary, it is not the cheapest time to go to Maldives but most people are willing to pay the higher prices for great weather.
 It is an ideal time for long days relaxing at the beach.
-If budget is an issue, traveling at a different time may be preferable.
+If budget is an issue, traveling during the low season will be a good idea.

 The Maldives has 2 distinct seasons – the Northeast Monsoon which is the Dry Season (December – March), and the windy Southwest Monsoon, the Wet Season (April – November).
 Due to its location, the Maldives does not experience major cyclones.
 Frequent rain showers occur during the months of June, July, and August and the storms can pass very quickly.
 One of the benefits of visiting the Maldives during the wet season is dramatic sunsets after the rain clears.